-This bill would not only be detrimental to the interests of employers; it could have a significant economic impact on small businesses as more workers would be classified as employees rather than independent contractors.
+This bill would not only be detrimental to the interests of employers, it could have a significant economic impact on small businesses as more workers could potentially be classified as employees rather than independent contractors.
 In those cases, it could be costly for small businesses to retain or hire more employees while complying with requirements relating to minimum wages, overtime compensation, and standards for working conditions for the protection of employees' rights and benefits.

-- There is no provision in the bill addressing the fact that courts have the ability to apply the Dynamex ruling retroactively in wage and hour disputes given that the Supreme Court did not limit its ruling to prospective questions.
-The ABC test may spur litigation from employers and other parties questioning its validity. - Dynamex focuses on a case-by-case analysis on each and every occupation, placing specific occupations, that in some cases need to meet explicit requirements, under the Borello test.
+• Dynamex focuses on a case-by-case analysis on each and every occupation, placing specific occupations, that in some cases need to meet explicit requirements, under the Borello test.
 Beyond the list of specified occupations, there is no clear reason as to why certain occupations and professional services are exempt from the ABC test and others are not.
 However, it appears that some of these occupations and professional services employ a higher proportion of contractors in California according to the UC Berkeley Labor Center.

-Generally, the occupations that are exempt in this bill are not bound by minimum wages but are instead commission based, set and negotiate rates with clients for the work provided or establish a written contract between the worker and the hiring entity identifying the worker as a non-employee for state tax purposes.
+Generally, many of the occupations that are exempt in this bill are not bound by minimum wages but are instead commission based, set and negotiate rates with clients for the work provided or establish a written contract between the worker and the hiring entity identifying the worker as a non-employee for state tax purposes.